 Recipe for Carbonara Sauce

-Of course, this is a much healthier version, but I find that by leaving out all the extra grease it can be a bit dry.
-Therefore I prefer to use spaghetti squash.
+My husband and I are trying to eat more vegetables, so I like to make this easy recipe with spaghetti squash.
 The natural moisture keep it from drying out.
 However, feel free to choose a good Italian pasta brand if you don’t want to use spaghetti squash.

 - 2 tbsp. olive oil